Marine Sea Turtle Project

 A world about the marine sea turtle from the Australian Wildlife Society

 Turtles and dugongs need your help!
-The Australian Wildlife Society's goal is to protect our so-called protected sea turtles and dugongs from unregulated, no bag limit hunting that is carried out by some indigenous people under the guise of so called 'traditional' hunting.
+The Australian Wildlife Society's goal is to protect our sea turtles and dugongs from unregulated, no bag limit hunting that is carried out by some indigenous people under the guise of so called 'traditional' hunting.
 These 'traditional hunts are not exempt from laws to protect endangered or vulnerable species.
 For more information, a full list of native animals that are endangered or vulnerable can be found at this website

 How can you help?